TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lesson.md

-#Lesson 4.02: For Loops, Nested Loops
+#Lesson 4.02: For Loops Using Range

 ##Learning Objectives
 Students will be able to...